Babel17/katacoda-scenarios/docker-storage/step1.md

 If you’re running Docker on Linux you can also use a tmpfs mount.
 If you’re running Docker on Windows you can also use a named pipe.

+Be aware that volumes are the approach recommended by Docker.

 Unlike a bind mount, you can create and manage volumes outside the scope of any container.

 # Docker Volumes